Ahmad-Zaky/folio_okapi_local_environment/README.md

 #### Docker Configuration

+> NOTE: here you can run okapi + folio modules within Docker environment, and if you want to run a module Dockerfile manually follow the steps [click here][manual_docker_run]

 - **"RUN_WITH_DOCKER"**
     - a flag states whether the script will run on local machine as jar processes or in docker containers enivonment.
     - if true then all modules including okapi will run in docker containers.